-Controlled Blending: A system of blending raw materials/ products which maintains their traceability and certification status.(see AIC Sustainable Commodities Chain of Custody and Legality of Production Guidance)
+Controlled Blending: A system of blending raw materials/ products which maintains their traceability and certification status.(see AIC Sustainable Commodities Scheme Module 1: Origin to the UK Chain of Custody and Legality of Production Guidance)

 Conversion: Change of a natural ecosystem to another land use or profound change in a natural ecosystem's species composition, structure, or function.
 Conversion includes severe degradation or the introduction of management practices that result in substantial and sustained change in the ecosystem's former species composition, structure, or function (Source: FEFAC Soy Sourcing Guidelines 2023 and The Accountability Framework).